Salvador-Labs/Automated-PWPID/README.md

 </pre>

-If the environment does not properly install all of the dependencies in `requirements.txt`, or if you wish to manually install each dependency, you should be able to using commands below:
+If the environment does not properly install all of the dependencies in `requirements.txt`, or if you wish to manually install each dependency, you should be able to using the commands below:

 <pre>pip install numpy==2.2.4
 pip install matplotlib==3.10.1